vYLQs6/Nomos8k/README.md

 Additionally, Nomos8k has been enhanced by around ~2.5k tiles of human textures, and ~400 faces selected from the FFHQ dataset.

-Raw images were processed on rawtherapee using prebayer deconvolution, AMaZe and AP1 color space.
-Sources: Adobe-MIT-5k, RAISE, FFHQ, DIV2K, DIV8k, Flickr2k, Rawsamples, SignatureEdits, Hasselblad raw samples and Unsplash.
+Raw images were processed on rawtherapee using prebayer deconvolution

 Feel free to mirror this dataset.